rest-assured/rest-assured/README.md

 ## News
+* 2026-07-10: REST Assured 6.0.1 is released.
+The Spring modules now target Spring 7 and no longer pull their own Spring version onto your classpath, so they work on Spring Boot 4 without manual exclusions.
+It also rounds out Jackson 3 support and fixes a few bugs.
+See [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for more details.
 * 2026-01-16: REST Assured 5.5.7 is released with backported support for Spring framework 7 MockMvc support.
 See [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for more details.
 * 2025-12-12: REST Assured 6.0.0 is released.
 It raises the baseline to Java 17+, upgrades to Groovy 5, adds Spring 7 + Jackson 3 support (and bumps minimum versions for Spring/Yasson/Johnzon).
-See [release notes](https://github.com/rest-assured/rest-assured/wiki/ReleaseNotes60) and [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for more details.
+See [release notes](https://github.com/rest-assured/rest-assured/wiki/ReleaseNotes60) and [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for more details. more details.
-* 2025-08-15: REST Assured 5.5.6 is released with bug fixes and minor improvements.
-See [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for more details.

 [Older News](https://github.com/rest-assured/rest-assured/wiki/OldNews)